Cars brands and logos that start with K

 Kish Khodro Logo

-Iran also contributed to shaping the history of the automotive world.
+Iran also helped shape the history of the automotive world.
 The products of his company, Kish Khodro, founded in 1995, are known worldwide.
 The company was controlled by Mohammad Saffari, who owned 51% of the shares.
-Bank of Industry and Mine and Kamran Naghdi, managing director of UK-based BMS Automotive Ltd. Serial production was launched in 2000.
-The first model of the Iranian brand was the Sinad car, which used a power plant from Renault.
-Its development was carried out by engineers of BMS Automotive Ltd. 1800 units were sent into production.
+Bank of Industry and Mine, and Kamran Naghdi, managing director of UK-based BMS Automotive Ltd., Serial production was launched in 2000.
+The first model from the Iranian brand was the Sinad, which used a Renault power plant.
+Engineers at BMS Automotive Ltd. carried out the development, and 1,800 units were sent into production.

 Kissel